Bladder is an expandable vessel for the storage of urine. It is lined with an epithelium that is impermeable to water and ions.

 Transitional Epithelium (Urothelium) - consists of two to three cell layers in the upper ureter with up to ten cell layers near the bladder.

-Umbrella Cells - the upper layer of cells that change shape depending on the distention of the ureter.
+Umbrella Cells - the upper layer of cells that change shape depending on the distention of the bladder.
 Umbrella cells are frequently binucleate.

 Dome-Shaped Umbrella Cells (#1 and #2) - rounded and bulge from the surface of the epithelium